How Does Latitude Affect Climate

 The Angle of the Sun's Rays: A Key Determinant

 The angle at which the sun's rays strike the Earth's surface dramatically influences the intensity of solar radiation.
 At the equator, the sun is directly overhead at noon twice a year, resulting in maximum solar energy input.
-In contrast, at higher latitudes, the sun's rays strike the surface at an increasingly oblique angle.
-This oblique angle means the same amount of solar energy is spread over a larger surface area, reducing the amount of energy received per unit area.
+But in contrast, at higher latitudes, the sun's rays strike the surface at an increasingly oblique angle.
+Practically speaking, this oblique angle means the same amount of solar energy is spread over a larger surface area, reducing the amount of energy received per unit area.
 This is why the equator experiences consistently high temperatures, while polar regions experience perpetually low temperatures.
 Think of it like shining a flashlight: a direct beam is much brighter (more intense) than a beam spread across a larger area.

 Atmospheric Circulation: Redistributing Heat and Moisture